N3RDIUM/Everskill/project-log.md

 [chet](https://github.com/chet-ag09): Created the first official Everskill course!
 Making some history here.

 # 23/05/2024
+[n3rdium](https://github.com/n3rdium): Backend is approximately almost complete!
+Integrating the backend with the frontend...

 [chet](https://github.com/chet-ag09): The front-end is 80% done, home page and some styling left!